Les Moonves: Personal life

 Moonves is a grand-nephew of Paula Ben-Gurion, born Paula Munweis, wife of David Ben-Gurion, the first Prime Minister of Israel.
-He practices Transcendental Meditation, and has said, "It puts me in a calm state, which I'm not always in."

 In 1978, Moonves married Nancy Wiesenfeld, with whom he has three children including W magazine editor in chief Sara Moonves.
 In April 2003, Nancy Moonves filed for divorce in Los Angeles Superior Court, citing irreconcilable differences.
 Nancy and Les Moonves were already living apart.

-While still married to Nancy, Moonves began dating Julie Chen, CBS' The Early Show reporter and host of the reality series Big Brother and The Talk.
+While still married to Nancy, Moonves began dating Julie Chen, CBS's The Early Show reporter and host of the reality series Big Brother and The Talk.
 On December 10, 2004, Moonves got a court to grant an early divorce, on a motion citing a "desire to return to the status of being single".
 Thirteen days later in Mexico, he married Chen.
 In 2009, Chen gave birth to a son.

 Moonves resides in Beverly Hills, California, in a house he bought from Andy Heyward.
-He also owns residences in Malibu and New York City.
+He also owns residences in Malibu, California and New York City.

+Moonves practices Transcendental Meditation, and has said, "It puts me in a calm state, which I'm not always in."

 Philanthropy

-In 2015, Moonves and Chen made a major donation to University of Southern California, resulting in a media center being named the "Julie Chen/Leslie Moonves and CBS Media Center."
+In 2015, Moonves and Chen made a major donation to University of Southern California, resulting in a media center being named the Julie Chen/Leslie Moonves and CBS Media Center.
 Moonves was already a USC School of Cinematic Arts' board of councilors member.
 Previously Moonves was a University of Southern California's Annenberg School for Communication and Journalism board member.

 In August 2018, Moonves was "suspended" from the USC School of Cinematic Arts' board of councilors in the wake of sex abuse allegations.

 In September 2018, at the same time Moonves resigned, CBS announced that Moonves and the network would be donating $20 million to #MeToo-related organizations.